curiousest/curiousest.github.io/_posts/2017-04-20-comparing-air-pollution-indexes.md

 The way air pollution indexes work is:

-1. Take a bunch of measurements
+1. Take some measurements (of particle concentrations in the air)
 2. Pass those measurements through an algorithm (each index has a different algorithm)
-3. A number and some text comes out
+3. A number and some text comes out, explaining the air quality

-PM<sub>2.5</sub> is one of the measurements used.
+PM<sub>2.5</sub> is an important measurement that is commonly used.
 These indexes are compared by hourly/daily PM<sub>2.5</sub> values - which is a good, but imperfect way to compare indexes that you would see on air pollution websites / apps.
 The number and text that comes out of the algorithm is represented in the "Text (AQI range)" column of the below chart.

-<iframe style="width:1000px; height:1600px;" src="https://docs.google.com/spreadsheets/d/17Zim8kxONMOG1ZSQIsEvhxQcXNyNbffvmougnEzuLVU/pubhtml?widget=true&amp;headers=false"></iframe>
+<iframe style="width:1000px; height:1650px;" src="https://docs.google.com/spreadsheets/d/17Zim8kxONMOG1ZSQIsEvhxQcXNyNbffvmougnEzuLVU/pubhtml?widget=true&amp;headers=false"></iframe>

+Colours are approximated.

 ## There are a lot of air pollution indexes